Trans Canada Motorcycle Expedition

 This map is for illustrative purposes only.

-• This is a 50 day itinerary, of around 7,800 miles (12,500kms) starting in Vancouver, Canada and heading east to Cape Spear, via Montreal and the Trans Labrador, then returning through Nova Scotia and New Brunswick to Quebec City.
+• This is a 53 day itinerary, of around 8.500 miles (13,000kms) starting in Montreal, Canada and heading east to Cape Spear, before heading onto the Trans Labrador, then heading west to our finish point, Vancouver.

 Week 4 – Quebec & The Trans Labrador